cs1302uga/cs1302-tutorials/packages.md

    **PROTIP:** Although packages correspond to directories, a fully qualified name uses `.` (dot) for the name separator and not a slash.

 5. Congratulations, you've successfully completed this tutorial!
+Please read the sections below for some important information regarding class path and `import` statements.

 ## Further Important Notes